wbcolon/xPlay/README.md

 element to the *Remove from Mobile Library* list.
 The impact of the listed changes to the mobile library will be displayed in a progress bar.
 The progress bar changes color from green to red in case there is no sufficient storage space for the mobile library.
 Pressing the *Apply* button will perform the removal operations before the add operations.
 A progess bar will show display the progress of the sync operation.
+The re-scanning of the music library is disabled during the sync operation.

 ### Menu